Khoi8/whenlifegivesyoulemoons/README.md

 # When Life Gives You Lemoons
-Geosocial networking and online space dating application.
-When life gives you lemons, use Lemoons.
+When life gives you lemons, use Lemoons. <br />
+Lemoons is a geosocial networking and online space dating application. <br />
 Match, chat, and meet new Aliens.

 ## Official Links
 * [To The Moon and Hack](https://organize.mlh.io/participants/events/3701-to-the-moon-and-hack) - MLH Hackathon 2020